ZcashFoundation/zebra/book/src/dev/rfcs/0000-template.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- Why is this design the best in the space of possible designs?
+- What makes this design a good design?
+- Is this design a good basis for later designs or implementations?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

 # Prior art
 [prior-art]: #prior-art